kevincure/All-Day-TA/README.md

 It will cost about 20 bucks and a couple hours of time to set up your content.
 I highly recommend rewriting your syllabus to specifically list your assignments in order, to include a document with definitions and acronyms from your class, and to follow the instructions below on transcripts carefully.
 You may want to consider adding documents with student Q&As where you gave particularly good answers, or documents full of example worked-out problems - that is, imagine the content you would need to give you TA and make sure the AI also has it!

 Cost-wise, on a running basis, the current system costs about 4.5 US cents per question.
 We average roughly 50 questions per student per semester (with skew, of course), or $2.25.
 Including training costs for a sufficiently large cost barely changes this figure.
 And note: this cost will go down over time, and quality will go up.
+If you are cash-constrained, checked "gpt-4" to "gpt-4-turbo-preview" on the line "response_question = query_openai(content, 1000, "gpt-4", 0.2, instructions)" in app.py.
+This results in a minor performance degrade, but cuts costs to 2.4 US cents per question.

 To make sure you understand how a system like this works, it's essentially a complex "RAG", or Retrieval Augmented Generation.
 That is, it takes all of your documents, uses a bunch of pre- and post-processing tricks to find where in your documents the answer to a query might be, passes the most likely sources on to a very advanced LLM, then returns an answer.
 The goal?
 Give *more* precise answers than the internet/Google, then public LLMs, and than your TA, taking advantage of the fact that the system has access to reams of your own documents.
 The more content you give this system, particularly content that you agree with, the better.